 TIPS + KNOW BEFORE YOU GO

 The Walt Disney World Swan & Dolphin is open container.
 Simply ask for a plastic to-go cup to enjoy the rest of your drink as you stroll to your next stop.
-We took our spritzes to go from Il Mulino and sipped while watching the Epcot fireworks show.
+We took our drinks to go from Il Mulino and sipped while watching the Epcot fireworks show.

 Make it an overnight!
 Rather than worry about a designated driver, spend the night in the resort.
 You’ll be in a serious food coma after your crawl anyway, and will be thankful you’re just a short elevator ride away from bed.
 Room rates vary.